skanipakala/JARVIS_Artificial_Intelligence_Virtual_Assistant/README.md

 ## READ THIS FIRST
 * Speech to text using google translate and computer microphone
 * Analyzing command using chatterBot API, which you can pre-program
-* Output using Selenium and NaturalReaders.com for a sexy voice output 😉!
+* Text to speech using Selenium and NaturalReaders.com for a sexy voice 😉!

 ## Modules you need:
 * speech_recognition